Evan-Tyo/Blog/content/notes/notes.md

 ---

 # Overview
-A page filled with general notes and ideas.
+General notes and ideas for personal use.

 ---